-The vision behind the SimScale platform is to make engineering simulation a standard tool in every designer’s and engineer’s software stack.
-Making sure that a SimScale user gets the simulation results he needs fast, reliable and robust is essential to achieve this.
+The vision behind the SimScale platform is to make engineering simulation a standard tool in every designer’ and engineer’s software stack.
+Making sure that every SimScale user gets the simulation results they need quickly, reliably and robustly is essential to achieve this.

-We therefore use different quantitative and qualitative methods such as user surveys, user experience tests, forum discussions, product metrics tracking, user interviews etc. to constantly identify aspects of SimScale that should be improved to make our users more successful.
+To set our users up for success, we use different quantitative and qualitative methods, such as user surveys, user experience tests, forum discussions, product metrics tracking, user interviews, etc., to constantly identify aspects of SimScale that could be improved.

-One method that might be a bit more exotic is “the SimScalator” — an internal competition that aims to encourage all the SimScale team members—especially the ones without an engineering background—to learn simulation through the free learning resources we provide on the website, perform a simulation on the SimScale platform and share their experiences and improvement suggestions with the rest of the team.
+One method that might be a bit more exotic is the “SimScalator”.
+This is an internal competition that aims to encourage all the SimScale team members—especially those without an engineering background—to learn simulation through the free learning resources we provide on the website.
+Our team members perform a simulation on the SimScale platform and share their experiences and improvement suggestions with the rest of the team.

-Besides the good feeling that their work and feedback help us to improve the user experience of the SimScale platform, the winners also receive a special trophy that they can keep on their desk for 4 weeks, until the next session of the SimScalator takes place and a new winner is proclaimed.
+Not only does their work and feedback help us to improve the user experience of the SimScale platform, but the winners also receive a special trophy that they can keep on their desk for four weeks, until the next session of the SimScalator takes place and a new winner is proclaimed.

-You’ve seen his project a few times before and might have even used it as template from the Public Projects.
-His project shows the mixing and moving of granular particles through a screw conveyor.
+You’ve seen his project a few times before and might have even used it as a template from the Public Projects Library.
+His project demonstrates the mixing and moving of granular particles through a screw conveyor.

-Bogdan Daqui Herrera is working as Senior Software Engineer at SimScale and he won the SimScalator in August last year after impressing the team with his multiphase simulation of a droplet hitting the water surface.
+Bogdan Daqui Herrera is our senior software engineer at SimScale.
+In August last year, he won the contest after impressing the team with his multiphase simulation of a droplet hitting the water surface.

-As funny as the idea might seem though, this was a serious simulation: multiphase flow analysis focusing on the shear-stress on the inner toilet surface.
+As funny as the idea might initially seem, this was actually a serious simulation: multiphase flow analysis focusing on the shear-stress on the inner toilet surface.

 Next SimScalator Award Ceremony

-After a few months of break, on Friday, March 18th, we will choose a new winner for the SimScalator.
-Keep yourself posted, great projects have already been submitted.
+After a break of a few months, on Friday, March 18th, we will choose a new winner for the contest.
+Watch out for the results—some great projects have already been submitted.

-And with the new Community Plan, you will not only be able to see them in the Public Projects, but also to copy and use them for your own simulations projects.
+And with the new Community Plan, you will not only be able to see these simulations in the Public Projects Library, but you can also copy and use them for your own simulations projects.